SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 --------------------

 The Focal Mechanism tab shows all focal mechanisms and moment tensors associated to the selected event.
-You may fix the preferred mechanism or fix/unfix :term:`Mw` to become the preferred magnitude.
+You may fix the preferred mechanism or fix/unfix :term:`Mw <magnitude, moment (Mw)>` to become the preferred magnitude.

 Select a row or cell and
 press the right mouse button to copy the row or cell, respectively.